naturalneuralnet/habitBuilder-client/README.md

 ![Alt text](image.png)

-use `npm run start` to run the front end
+Use `npm run start` to run the client.

+You must have the server setup and running on the same machine with the correct configuration for the entire application to work.

 Clone or download the server and follow the usage instructions for it.
+You can find it [here](https://github.com/naturalneuralnet/habitBuilder-server)

 ## Technologies Used